BackupFoundLostCode/FileStealer/README.md

 However, I haven't found a solution for this yet, as I first need to properly understand the library and folder structures in general.

 (The letter of your USB device must be D).

-(Unfortunately, I can only get this far at the moment and no further.
-The program doesn't find everything, but that's the best I can do).